Davy-Hu/multi-channel-authentication-with-DI-Java/README.md

 }
 ```
-#### Classes
+#### Service Objects

-The authentication classes that will be used to authenticate users will all inherit from the Authentication interface.
-They will all follow a similar structure dictated by the interface, but will have their own minute differences due to the difference in implementation.
-These classes will be:
+The service objects are the authentication classes that will be used to authenticate users.
+It is also the extending point for new authentication channels.
+Whenever a new channel needs to be added, a new service class will be defined.
+Every service class will have its own unique implementation.
+In my example, these classes will be:

-- MySQLAuthenticate
+- MySQLAuthenticate for local database authentication
-- GoogleAuthenticate
+- GoogleAuthenticate for Google OAuth
-- FacebookAuthenticate
+- FacebookAuthenticate for Facebook OAuth

-We will also need to create a class called UserCredential.
-This user credential class will be a basic class that will hold an email and password if required.
-The reason this class is created is so that it follows the interface above and can be passed into any authentication method.
-In the case of google and facebook, UserCredential will just be false.

 #### Injector

-For the injector, we will first of all need a factory to generate our authentication methods.
-To do that, we will use a Map to contain each of our four methods.
-Rather than creating a map in the class, we will store the classes in a properties file, which will then be loaded in and cached.
+Injector is responsible for constructing the services and injecting them into the client.
+To make it better, we'll have a factory to generate our authentication classes.
+To make it even better, we will use a Map to cache all channels.
+To increase the flexibility and configurability, we will store the service classes in a properties file, which will then be loaded in and cached.

 #### Client

-When the user would like to authenticate themselves, they will be asked to choose an authentication channel: local database, third party OAuth such as Google or Facebook, or WindowsAuto which will be done automatically.
-Because all of the classes inherit from the IAuthenticate Interface and all implement the authenticate() method, the authentication logic will be different depending on which channel is selected by the user.
+The client is the object which uses the service(s).
+In our example, it is the AppController, in different service class is injected based on the varied selection of authentication channel from login UI.

 ## Implementation